amalgam8/amalgam8.github.io/_docs/amalgam8-architecture.md

    regardless of where they are actually running.
-To simplify integration of microservices that are already using a service registry, Amalgam8 registry provides a plug-in point for adapters that can automatically pull in information from other service registry solutions such as Etcd (used by Kubernetes), Netflix Eureka, and Spring Cloud Discovery.
+To simplify integration of microservices that are already using a service registry, Amalgam8 registry provides a plug-in point for adapters that can automatically pull in information from other service registry solutions such as Kubernetes and Netflix Eureka.

 2. **Controller** - A multi-tenant service for managing routing across microservices via the sidecars.
 Routes programmed at the controller are